 Another great idea for reinforcing learning is through spaced repetition.
 EdApp takes advantage of this by determining the optimal time to deliver a microlesson to students so that they can better engrain the material into their long-term memory.

 We have taken a good look at the benefits of asynchronous learning.
 Even though there will always be a place for synchronous learning, we have seen that there are still many advantages for asynchronous learning.
+We’ve also seen how this type of learning can be realized to its maximum effect through the use of a top asynchronous learning platform like EdApp.
 What is your favorite advantage of asynchronous learning?